How much can ChatGPT really help Computational Biologists in Programming?

 We instructed ChatGPT to write code for generating a random position within the GRCh37 reference genome.
 It selected a chromosome first and then selected a random position from that chromosome.
-It did not realize that the chromosomes vary quite a lot in terms of their size and so, the code that it produced would over represent small sized chromosomes.
+It did not realize that the chromosomes vary quite a lot in terms of their size and so, the code that it produced would over represent small sized chromosomes (Record S16).
 We again asked ChatGPT to write code for comparing five groups of values using t-test.
-It used python scipy \cite{virtanen2020scipy} library to do this in a pair-wise fashion and did not realize that it should use Anova test for such cases instead.
+It used python scipy \cite{virtanen2020scipy} library to do this in a pair-wise fashion and did not realize that it should use Anova test for such cases instead (Record S17).
 Nevertheless, ChatGPT does a fine job if the real world knowledge is relatively common.
-For example, we asked it to write code for calculating the mean targeted sequencing depth of a bam file obtained from deep targeted sequencing.
-It correctly calculated number of reads for targeted regions only using a sample bed file and divided the total number of reads by the total targeted region covered area; which shows its ability to differentiate between whole genome sequencing (WGS) and targeted sequencing.
+For example, we asked it to calculate the mean targeted sequencing depth of a BAM file obtained from deep targeted sequencing.
+It correctly calculated number of reads for only the targeted regions using a sample bed file and divided the total number of reads by the total targeted region covered area; this shows its ability to differentiate between WGS and targeted sequencing (Record S18).